Mets work more magic, rally past Nats 4-3 for 8th win in row

 Soto has 24 homers this season, and the 20-year-old already has four career multihomer games.

+“He’s feeling the energy,” Martinez said.
+“He’s very poised, he goes out there and he’s getting pitches to hit.
+He’s taking pitches that he should be taking.
+He’s doing really well.”

 Lugo also pitched the ninth as All-Star closer Edwin Díaz warmed in the bullpen.
+Callaway said he wanted to ride the converted starting pitcher, figuring he’d be unavailable Sunday regardless.
+Díaz has had his struggles in the closer role this year, but Callaway said he would be New York’s go-to reliever if it faces a save situation Sunday.

-With the Mets making an improbable charge for a playoff spot, fans lined up outside Citi Field five hours before first pitch and many stood and clapped for lineup introductions as if it were opening day.
-Soto’s first-inning drive quickly quieted things down.
+Fans lined up outside Citi Field five hours before first pitch and many stood and clapped for lineup introductions as if it were opening day.
+The buzz died a bit after Soto’s first-inning homer, but Davis and Ramos got it rocking again in the fourth.
+The park had an October feel the rest of the night.

-Davis and Ramos brought fans back to their feet in the fourth.
-Davis has four homers in his past seven games, and five of his 14 connections this season have been against the Nationals.
-Ramos’ shot was his 13th and came on his 32nd birthday.

-New York has hit multiple homers in eight consecutive games, breaking a franchise record previously set this June.
-Corbin had allowed just two homers over his previous eight starts combined, and he had given up 0.79 homers per nine innings since the start of 2018 — trailing only Syndergaard and Jacob deGrom among major league starters.
+“I think it’s pretty reminiscent of what happened in 2015,” said Syndergaard, referencing New York’s run to the World Series, where it lost to Kansas City.

-Corbin only allowed one other hit — a single by Michael Conforto — and struck out eight over six innings.
+Aside from homers by Davis and Ramos, Corbin only allowed one other hit.
+He struck out eight over six innings.

 Syndergaard, pitching to Ramos for the first time since June 15, threw seven innings of two-run ball with five strikeouts and seven hits allowed.
-He faced one over the minimum in his final four innings, and he completed seven for the sixth straight outing.

 TRAINER’S ROOM